Lightricks/ComfyUI-LTXVideo/docs/deploy-on-linux.md

 For easily deploy with Vast.ai, check out [this template](https://cloud.vast.ai/?ref_id=276779&creator_id=276779&name=ComfyUI%20%2B%20LTX%20Video%20Lite).

 [The template script](https://gist.githubusercontent.com/ElishaKay/f92e86c2d43be9de20088991b89b0228/raw/419f67dcb0c393232d2745f63795624f6dfb0fea/ltx-video-lite.sh) provisions a full **ComfyUI environment with LTXVideo support** by downloading required nodes, models, workflows, and inputs.

+Please note: the downloading the relevant assets (listed below) can take upwards of an hour and may prevent the ComfyUI frontend from displaying during this time.
+To view the status of your downloads and machine setup, visit: `<your-ip:port>/#/logs`.

 ---